 New scholarships, support, and programming for underserved students and families

-• Students who are the first in their families to attend college will receive the First Phoenix Scholarship, which includes a $20,000 scholarship over four years and a guaranteed paid internship for their first summer
+- Students who are the first in their families to attend college will receive the First Phoenix Scholarship program, which guarantees free tuition for those that qualify for need-based financial aid or a $20,000 scholarship over four years for those that do not qualify for need-based financial aid.
+All first-generation students are guaranteed a paid internship for their first summer.

 Recognizing those who serve our country and our communities